louketo/louketo-proxy/README.md

 #### **- Mutual TLS**

 The proxy support enforcing mutual TLS for the clients by simply adding the --tls-ca-certificate command line option or config file option.
-All clients connecting must present a ceritificate which was signed by the CA being used.
+All clients connecting must present a certificate which was signed by the CA being used.

-#### **- Refresh Tokens &Stores**
+#### **- Refresh Tokens**

-Refresh tokens are either be stored as an encrypted cookie or placed (encrypted) in a shared / local store.
-At present, redis and boltdb are the only two methods supported.
+Assuming a request for an access token contains a refresh token and the --enable-refresh-token is true, the proxy will automatically refresh the access token for you.
+The tokens themselves are kept either as an encrypted *(--encryption-key=KEY)* cookie *(cookie name: kc-state).* or a store *(still requires encryption key)*.

+At present the only store supported are[Redis](https://github.com/antirez/redis) and [Boltdb](https://github.com/boltdb/bolt).
 To enable a local boltdb store. --store-url boltdb:///PATH or relative path boltdb://PATH.
-For redis the option is redis://HOST:PORT.
-In both cases the refresh token is encrypted before placing into the store
+For redis the option is redis://[USER:PASSWORD@]HOST:PORT.
+In both cases the refresh token is encrypted before placing into the store.

-#### **- Refresh Tokens**

-Assuming access response responds with a refresh token and the --enable-refresh-token is true, the proxy will automatically refresh the access token for you.
-The tokens themselves are kept either as an encrypted (--encryption-key=KEY) cookie (cookie name: kc-state).
-Alternatively you can place the refresh token (still requires encryption key) in a local boltdb file or shared redis.
-Naturally the encryption key has to be the same on all instances and boltdb is for single instance only developments.

 #### **- Logout Endpoint**

-A /oauth/logout?redirect=url is provided as a helper to logout the users, aside from dropping a sessions cookies, we also attempt to refrevoke session access via revocation url (config revocation-url or --revocation-url) with the provider.
+A /oauth/logout?redirect=url is provided as a helper to logout the users, aside from dropping a sessions cookies, we also attempt to revoke session access via revocation url (config revocation-url or --revocation-url) with the provider.
 For keycloak the url for this would be https://keycloak.example.com/auth/realms/REALM_NAME/protocol/openid-connect/logout, for google /oauth/revoke

 #### **- Cross Origin Resource Sharing (CORS)**